 Garbage that is not in an approved garbage can is an invitation to vermin and other wildlife to come eat.
 Since we are working very hard to limit the rodent population in Ferndale, it is best to place your garbage in a plastic or galvanized metal container with a tight fitting lid no larger than 26 gallons.

 Any vehicle stored on a property must be operable, have a current license and be parked on a paved surface.

 The lawn grass cannot be longer than 7".
-As a courtesy, we will send a notice once per season to the homeowner letting them know they have 7 days to cut their grass.
-If the grass does not get cut, the City’s contractor mow it for them.
+As a courtesy, we will send a notice once per season to the homeowner letting them know they have seven days to cut their grass.
+If the grass does not get cut, the City’s contractor will mow it for them.
 This service will cost the property owner $275.00.
-Given the alternatives, the property owner normally realizes that it is much less expensive to maintain their lawn themselves or hire someone than having the City do it.
+Given the alternatives, the property owner normally realizes that it is much less expensive to maintain their lawn themselves or hire someone, rather than having the City do it.

 Our Code Enforcement Officers will work with anyone who contacts us to set up a reasonable time frame to take care of the violations.
 Our goal is compliance, not punishment.
 Please do not ignore the notice, simply contact us at the number listed on the notice and talk to the person listed at the bottom.
 We are here to help keep Ferndale a great place to live.

 Typically, we give the property owner one or two weeks to solve the problem.
 We may allow more time on extensive projects.
 If the property owner does not take care of the problem, we will issue a ticket that may motivate them to respond.
 If an owner chooses not to maintain their properties, our last resort is to take the owners to court and let the judge determine if an order will be issued to correct the problem.

 It depends.
 All wood piles and storage need to be stored off of the ground by at least 18”.
 This helps to reduce opportunities for rodents and other vermin from taking up residence in your wood pile.